datagrok-ai/public/help/develop/how-to/routing.md

 <!-- TITLE: Routing -->

 # Routing
-Sometimes it is useful to share a link with a collegue or business executtive that opens an app in a specific state depending on the URI and points to the important information that the one would like to share.
+Sometimes it is useful to share a link with a colleague or business executive that opens an app in a specific state depending on the URI and points to the important information that the one would like to share.
 Datagrok provides routing support for package developers to achieve this.

 ## Routing tutorial

-Routing is implemented manipulating `basePath` and `path` properties of the `View`.
+Routing is implemented by manipulating the `basePath` and `path` properties of the `View`.
 Let's build a simple app that opens tables, based on the URL path and applies selection according to the parameters passed in the URL.

-We start off by getting the path and splitting it in semgents:
+We start off by getting the path and splitting it in segments:
 ```javascript
 //name: Test
 //tags: app